cnr0724/devops-lab/answers.md

 command:

 ## 2.7
-question:
-question:
-command:
+question: The started containers can be seen by CLI command docker_ps.
+By default setting, it shows the containers that are already started.
+question: The name is the same with the one I've made previously.

-command:
+command: docker ps

+command: docker rename zoonuree zoo_manage_nc, docker restart zoo_manage_nc

 ## 2.8
-question:
-output:
+question: Windows Server 2012 R2 Datacenter
+output: Operating System: Windows Server 2012 R2 Datacenter
+OSType: windows

 ## 3.1
 command: